vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/AzureDevOps/AZdevops_Intro.md

 * But environment support/allow us to add resources in the `kubernetes` or `virtual machine`.
 * for more brief about environment look definition above.

-* Now we are going to use Deployment and environment in our yal file to see the approval process.
+* Now we are going to use Deployment and environment in our yaml file to see the approval process.

 * in this example we are using strategy run once but for other strategy refer deployment yaml schema